-As output of the Gradient Boosting, we want a measure of the ``filament-ness'' for each pixel.
+As output of the Gradient Boosting, we want a measure of the `filament-ness' for each pixel.
 In order to do this, we exploit the method to estimate the error described in the last paragraph of \Cref{ss:err}.
 There we derived a map in which the value of each pixel is the average distance to a filament in the bootstrapping simulations, as in the right image of \Cref{f:uncs}.
-The machine learning algorithm will use the value of the quantities at each pixel to predict the typical distance of a filament from a pixel with certain characteristics.
-In particular, the algorithm will learn the characteristics of the pixels with filaments.
+The machine learning algorithm uses the value of the quantities at each pixel to predict the typical distance of a filament from a pixel with certain characteristics.
+In particular, the algorithm learns the characteristics of the pixels with filaments.
 The exact procedure to produce the training maps is explained in \Cref{ap:train}.

 After the algorithm is trained, we obtain a prediction of the estimated error map for each redshift slice.
 In order to compare with the previous method, we obtain a filament distribution by applying \Cref{alg:1} again on these maps.
-We report the filament catalogue, which will be called Catalogue B.
+We report the filament catalogue, which we call Catalogue B.

-Doing the prediction with the Gradient Boosting algorithm has three key advantages: \begin{itemize} \item It generalizes better.
+There are three key advantages to making the prediction with the Gradient Boosting algorithm: \begin{itemize} \item It generalises better.
 The algorithm is able to learn what range of values are expected at a filament, close to a filament, and far from a filament.
 This means that results from redshift slices with a greater number of observed galaxies will improve the algorithm at all redshift slices.
 In particular, the algorithm becomes more robust at higher redshifts where there are fewer observations. \item It reduces the impact of anomalies.
-For the same reason, spurious detections become less likely, as they are sometimes caused by local ridges that do not correspond to values expected from real filaments (e.g., produced by a small number of galaxies). \item It is much faster than computing the real scale-combined estimated uncertainty maps, as explained in \Cref{ap:train}. \end{itemize}
+For the same reason, spurious detections become less likely, as they are sometimes caused by local ridges that do not correspond to values expected from real filaments (e.g. produced by a small number of galaxies). \item It is much faster than computing the real scale-combined estimated uncertainty maps, as explained in \Cref{ap:train}. \end{itemize}